Code-Institute-Submissions/memory-blocks/testing.md

   8. Verified that the play button appeared when each of the buttons was clicked.
   9. Hovered over the play button to verify the hover colour change worked as expected.

-- Game page - memorizing time - easy game
+- Game page - memorizing time stage - easy game

   1. Clicked the play button with easy game chosen to verify that the grid was filled with random colours.
   2. Verified that the play button and level buttons were hidden.